-If you’ve ever been curious about what life was really like for the first pilgrims who came to America, Plimoth Plantation can answer your questions.
+If you’ve ever been curious about what life was really like for the 17th-century English pilgrims and Wampanoag people, Plimoth Patuxet Museums, formerly known as Plimoth Plantation, can answer your questions.
 This living history museum, located about two miles from the site of the original colony, offers visitors a chance to step into 1627 Massachusetts.

 Part of the museum’s mission is to share the whole history of Plymouth, which includes the complex interactions of both English and Native cultures.
 The Wampanoag Homesite is representative of the Wampanoag tribe who inhabited the region at that time.
-Unlike other parts of the museum, the staff in the Wampanoag Homesite are not role players but Native People from Wampanoag and other nations.
-At the museum they dress in clothing accurate to the time period, but speak from a modern perspective about their tribe’s history and culture.
+Unlike other parts of the museum, the staff in the Wampanoag Homesite are not role players but Native people from Wampanoag and other nations.
+At the museum, they dress in clothing accurate to the time period but speak from a modern perspective about the history and culture of their tribes.